apostrophecms/apostrophe-documentation/docs/core-concepts/reusable-content-pieces/browsing-directory-of-pieces.md

 `people-pages` will automatically figure out that its job is to display the pieces that come from the `people` module, by removing `-pages` from its name.
 If you don't want to follow that pattern, you'll have to set the `piecesModuleName` option, and possibly also set the `name` option to a sensible name for the page type that displays an index of pieces.
 We usually just follow the pattern.
 :::

-This module provides a new type of page on the site, `people-page`.
+This module provides a new type of page on the site, `people-pages`.
 This new page type displays an index of pieces.
 Before it can be used, you need to configure `apostrophe-pages` to add it to the menu of page types that can be given to pages.
 In `app.js` it might look like this:

 ```javascript